Boats, Beaches, Bars & Ballads

-Boats, Beaches, Bars & Ballads is a four-compact disc (or cassette) compilation box set of Jimmy Buffett and the Coral Reefer Band's greatest hits, rarities, and previously unreleased songs.
-Released in 1992, the collection reached quadruple platinum.
+Boats, Beaches, Bars & Ballads is a four disc compilation box set of Jimmy Buffett and the Coral Reefer Band's greatest hits, rarities, and previously unreleased songs.
+Released in 1992, the collection received Recording Industry Association of America quadruple platinum certification in 2001.

 Track listing

 Disc one: Boats

 Boats is the boat and sailing-themed disc.
 "Love and Luck" was previously unreleased on a Buffett album.
 "Take It Back," written for the US America's Cup yachting team, was previously available only as a single release.
 "Love and Luck" would later appear on the live album, Tuesdays, Thursdays, and Saturdays.

 Disc two: Beaches

 Beaches is the beach and ocean-themed disc.
-Of the 18 beach songs, notable songs are "Margaritaville," also known as the Buffett national anthem, and "Cheeseburger in Paradise".
+Of the 18 beach songs, notable songs are "Margaritaville," also known as the Buffett signature song, and "Cheeseburger in Paradise".
 "Money Back Guarantee" was previously unreleased on a Buffett album.
 "Christmas in the Caribbean" was previously released on the 1985 country music Christmas compilation album Tennessee Christmas.